juiyangchang/CarND-Term1-Traffic-Sign/README.md

  the project goal.

  Batch normalization is adopted as it is known to accelerate the training and increase accuracy.
 Batch normalization is used in preactivation of convolution and fully connected layers.
 Dropout is applied to as a form of regularization.
 Dropout is only added after the activation of a fully connected layer (except for the classification layer).
 It seems to be a common practice to not use dropout after convolution layer.
-For one thing, the convolution layer is already sparse as each neuron only connect to a small patch from the previous layer.
-Each neuron here is a particular pixel in a layer of feature.
+For one thing, the convolution layer is already sparse as each neuron only connects to a small patch from the previous layer.
+Each neuron here is a particular pixel in a layer of feature map.
 I did try using dropout after convolution layer briefly but it seems that the training accuracy would fluctuate a lot and the improvement is insignificant.
 Dropout rate is set to 0.5 and I did not consider tuning it.

 My other design choice was to use `SAME` padding instead of `VALID` padding in LeNet5-like network.
 I don't know if it has encouraged a better performance, but it seems that `SAME` padding is used in modern networks more.
 Moreover, I found it easier for keep tracking of the output sizes.

+The LeNet5-like is however showing signs of overfitting as we can see there is  a gap between training and validation set accuracies.

  I moved on to adding more convolution layers before each pooling layer, as it seems to be more common to use multiple convolution layers in modern designs, according to the [CS231n course notes](http://cs231n.stanford.edu/).
 During the trials, I also noticed that adding more layers to the initial convolution layers is helpful (and also increase the depth of later layers as later layers typically increase depths from the former layers).
 I also noticed that the changing kernel size from 5 to 3 seems won't degrade the performance.
 Furthermore, kernel size of 5 is considerably slower than 3 in deeper structures.
 I ended up just using a part of [the VGG team's 16-layer network](https://arxiv.org/pdf/1409.1556).
  Interestingly, the VGG-16-like network suppresses the overfitting issue from the LeNet5-like structure greatly.
  I also tried replacing part of the convolution layers in the VGG-16-like networks to inception modules, which I called the GoogLeNet-like.
-The dimension of the layers take ideas from the [GoogLeNet paper](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf).
+The dimension of the layers was set by drawing ideas from the [GoogLeNet paper](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf).
 The main difference from them is that I used batch normalization in each of the weighted layers (convolution and fully connected).

  As a parting word, convolution neural network should be suitable to traffic sign problem as the signs can be appearing in different locations in the images, and taken with differing viewing points and distances.
 Convolution layers are shift invariant so it should be able to learn useful common features occurring at differing locations in two or more images.
 The reasoning behind using VGG 16-layer or the inception modules is more of a random decision.
 But
  I think it always worth trying competition winning network structures.
 My final networks -- the VGG-16-like and the GoogLeNet-like networks are both quite good performance-wise.
-It would be interesting to see if the error rate over the validation sets can be further decreased.
+It would be interesting to see if the error rate over the validation sets can be further decreased -- potentially with other dropout rate (or a different regularization technique) and a different learning rate, as we are trying to decrease the variance in the model here.

 ### Test a Model on New Images